-Community Connections supports initiatives and programs aimed at providing benefits to the economies, communities and environments impacted by and benefiting from WestConnex.
-The overarching objectives of the program are to contribute to liveable communities and to maximise equitable training and employment opportunities.
+The WestConnex Community Connections Program supports initiatives and programs that benefit the economies, communities and environments impacted by and benefiting from WestConnex motorway.
+Through this program, we aim to contribute to creating liveable communities and to increase opportunities for equitable training and employment.

-The Community Connections Program is aligned to the WestConnex Sustainability Strategy and supports initiatives to deliver outcomes in five key areas:
+The Community Connections Program is aligned to the WestConnex Sustainability Strategy to deliver outcomes in five key areas:

 - Cultural heritage

 Two foundation elements of the program are the Community Grant Scheme and our Community Partnerships.

 The WestConnex Community Grant Scheme supports and delivers positive and lasting outcomes for communities located within close proximity to the WestConnex project.